 Nobody loves the garden more than our pets.
-Small dogs come in from their forays adorned with petunia blossoms caught in their long fur likewise cats are euphoric upon meeting up with certain members of the mint family.
+Small dogs come in from their forays adorned with petunia blossoms caught in their long fur.
+Likewise cats are euphoric upon meeting up with certain members of the mint family.
 So how do we make the garden safe for pets?

-The shadows under tall plants provide byways filled with unexpected wonder.
+Likewise, shadows under tall plants provide byways filled with unexpected wonder.
 Sometimes a small rabbit scurries nearby meanwhile a busy chipmunk slips silently through.
 High up on a fence, a brazen squirrel will chatter cheekily at dogs, while scolding away in a shrill and arrogant voice, safe from canine teeth.

 So should you be worried about poisonous plants in the garden?
 While most pets avoid toxic plants, it would be awful to have a beloved pet fall ill from ingesting a toxic leaf or seed pod.

 The best protection is to understand what plants can harm your cat or your dog, and to plant accordingly.
 Other than that, if you have cats and love lilies, you can try caging the lilies or if your dog likes to sample the herbs, then put your chives in a hanging basket.
 The same goes for tomatoes, although dogs have been known to selectively choose the fruit, which is harmless, and avoid the leaves which are not.